 FGBC is dedicated to improving the built environment.
 Its mission is to lead and promote sustainability with environmental, economic, and social benefits through regional education, community outreach and certification programs.

-Unlike other national and international certifications, FGBC five certifications are only standards developed with scientific-based Florida-specific criteria.
+Unlike other national and international certifications, FGBC’s five certifications are the only standards developed with scientific-based, Florida-specific criteria.
 They address the state’s hot-humid climate, environment, unique topography, geology and natural disasters.